nick-otter/nick-otter.github.io/_posts/2023-06-17-Interview Questions.md

-Background For Candidate (For “Any Questions” at the end of the interview)

-First round, but could be final round or technical test
+## Introductions

-0 Intro Yourself Time at / position at
+* Intro Yourself Time at / position at

-0 Intro Interview a mix of technical / scenario / teamfit questions, won’t take 60mins
+* Intro Interview a mix of technical / scenario / teamfit questions, won’t take 60mins

-0 Do you have any questions before we start?
+* Do you have any questions before we start?

+## Previous Experiences

 1. Could you walk me through your experience so far?

-Significant initiative on a major project that you led or were a key contributor on?
+-- Significant initiative on a major project that you led or were a key contributor on?

-What did you do to accelerate delivery?
+-- What did you do to accelerate delivery?

-How did you approach making key decisions and navigating trade offs?
+-- How did you approach making key decisions and navigating trade offs?

-What data did you use to make decisions?
+-- What data did you use to make decisions?

-Tell us about a time you failed or had to correct course on a project l.
+-- Tell us about a time you failed or had to correct course on a project l.
 Lessons you learned, ideas for improvement?

-Have you ever lead a team before?
+-- Have you ever lead a team before?
 Managed a project?

-Would you be happy to stay up to date with certifications for this roles?
+-- Would you be happy to stay up to date with certifications for this roles?

-2. DevOps
+## DevOps

-What is DevOps and why is it valuable to an organisation?
+* What is DevOps and why is it valuable to an organisation?

-Abstract a technical solution from key business milestones
+* Abstract a technical solution from key business milestones

-How can you measure DevOps?
+* How can you measure DevOps?

-Dora metrics DORA metrics: Deployment frequency, Change lead time, Change failure rate, Time to restore service
+-- Dora metrics DORA metrics: Deployment frequency, Change lead time, Change failure rate, Time to restore service

-Can you give a real world example of where you have delivered a good DevOps solution?
+* Can you give a real world example of where you have delivered a good DevOps solution?

-What was the cost of that solution?
+* What was the cost of that solution?

-Incl. team size, infra cost, time spent
+-- Incl. team size, infra cost, time spent

-Monorepo vs. multi repo?
+* Monorepo vs. multi repo?

-What is your opinion on AI Ops?
+* What is your opinion on AI Ops?

+## Microservices

 3. What is your experience with microservices?